ordinary-developer/book_effective_modern_c_plus_plus_s_meyers/synopses/ch_3-MOVING_TO_MODERN_C++/item_17-understand_special_member_function_generation/synopsis.md

    is independent from copy constructor declaring;
    deleted if the class declares a move operation;
-   generation of this function is a class with a user-defined copy constructor or desctructor is deprecated)
+   generation of this function is a class with a user-defined copy constructor or desctructor is deprecated);
 - move constructor and move assignment operator (C++11) (each performs memberwise moving of non-static data members;
    generated of the class contains no user-declared copy operations